agchan12/test/README.md

 #### Installation

 The whole project is written in ruby.
-Please install ruby developement environment first
+Please install Ruby developement environment first

 Then run the following commands in terminal